bjjonswold/Lab11PackingUp/README.md

 # Lab11PackingUp
 complex data: lists within lists, etc (warmup)

-# Attached is some code
+# In PackingUp.py is some code
 Review the code provided.
 Answer the following questions by adding comments to your code!
 You are free to talk with other students, and seek better understanding to these questions.
 See below for reminders on types, variables, and input.

 Note: The format for each list is as follows: \[location, number of items, name of box, item, item, item...]